 Skip to contents

-Dataset containing the initial number of susceptible, exposed, infected, and recovered cattle across 1,600 herds.
-Provides realistic population structure for demonstrating SEIR model simulations in a cattle disease epidemiology context.
+Synthetic dataset containing the initial number of susceptible, exposed, infected, and recovered cattle (individuals) across 1,600 cattle herds (nodes).
+Provides a heterogeneous population structure for demonstrating SEIR model simulations in a compartmental modeling context.

 Usage